piyushkathayat/message-board/README.md

 #### and then
 ### `npm start`

-### How to use - Message Board Application
+## Message Board Application - How to use?

 Message board application is a SPA which contains two main section on the main page.

-Upper section contains the Message Panel, where the user(probably logged in user) would write the message. and
+Upper section contains the Message Panel, where the user(probably logged in user) would write the message.
-Lower section contans the MessageLists, where we display all the messages and their replies.
+The lower section contans the MessageList, where it disply all the messages and their replies.

-User can write a message publicly which could be shown into the Message List.
-In the message List section with each message there is possiblility to Edit, Deledte and Reply to the main message.
+User can write a message publicly, which could be shown into the Message List.
+In the message List section, with each message there is possiblility to Edit, Delete and Reply to the main message.
 Replied messages are not possible to delete.
+They will be deleted with the main thread.